Can we call Backstage something different? So that it fits our company better?

 We envision three phases, which you can learn about in our project roadmap.
 Even though the open source version of Backstage is relatively new compared to our internal version, we have already begun work on various aspects of all three phases.
 Looking at the milestones for active issues will also give you a sense of our progress.

 My company doesn't have thousands of developers or services.
-Is Backstage overkill?
+Is using Backstage excessive for our needs?

 Not at all!
 A core reason to adopt Backstage is to standardize how software is built at your company.
 It's easier to decide on those standards as a small company, and grows in importance as the company grows.
 Backstage sets a foundation, and an early investment in your infrastructure becomes even more valuable as you grow.